-While the intent is good and might be what some are looking for, there will never be complete satisfaction in this kind of advice for someone really looking to move towards a deeper understanding.
+While the intent of searching for self-love is good and might be what some are looking for, there will never be complete satisfaction in this kind of advice for someone really looking to move towards a deeper understanding.

 The main reason this kind of advice won’t give you what your soul is longing for:

 - They are all written from the mind’s perspective.

 - That self-love is something we need to practice and get to.

 - That it’s over there and we’re over here.